Installing and Configuring PAS for Windows

 Click Errands.
 Pivotal recommends that you set the Install HWC Buildpack Errand to On.
 This ensures that you receive the most up-to-date HWC Buildpack.

-* Because you create your own stemcell on vSphere, you can control its root disk size.
-See Creating a vSphere Windows Stemcell for more information.
+Note: Because you create your own stemcell on vSphere, you can control its root disk size.

 On the Ops Manager Installation Dashboard, in Pivotal Application Service for Windows, click on Missing Stemcell.
 You will be taken to the Stemcell Library.